pgy866/https-gitlab.com-uup-dump-/readme.md

 This application uses UUP dump API project as it's backend to generate required links.
 Communication with API is done by using internal PHP webserver.

-If you want to browse teporary working directory created by this application press `ALT + D` while in main window.
+If you want to browse temporary working directory created by this application press `ALT + D` while in main window.

 ### AntiVirus false positives